krei-systems/deco/README.md

 deco
 ====

-This trivial [Scsh](https://scsh.net) script sets the wallpaper—the root window image.
+This simple [Scsh](https://scsh.net) script sets the wallpaper—the root window image.
 It features random selection, and timeouts.

 ## Usage